 - Property Tax Exemption for Persons with Disabilities and Limited Incomes

-Property owners who are granted the Basic S.T.A.R. exemption generally will not need to reapply in subsequent years.
+Property owners who are granted the Basic S.T.A.R. exemption generally will not need to reapply in subsequent years, you will continue to receive the annual benefit as long as you are eligible.
 However, Basic S.T.A.R. recipients will need to notify their assessor if their primary residence changes.

 Enhanced S.T.A.R.
-Exemption: The Enhanced S.T.A.R. exemption is available to primary residences of persons at least 65 who have a combined 2013 adjusted gross income of $83,300 or less per year.
+Exemption: The Enhanced S.T.A.R. exemption is available to primary residences of persons at least 65 who have a combined 2022 adjusted gross income of $98,700 or less per year.
 This maximum income limit is defined as the federal adjusted gross income minus any taxable IRA distributions.
-This exemption must be reapplied for each year and proof of prior income (two years back) submitted unless you choose to make application for the New York State Income Verification Program.
-(See below for information and the application.)
-Renewal applications are mailed out to all seniors in January.
 This exemption applies to school taxes.

 Click on the following links for more information on the Basic and Enhanced S.T.A.R. exemption: